JieyuZ2/wrench/datasets/domainnet/README.md

-## Using DomainNet Dataset to Construct Weak Supervision Tasks
+## Using DomainNet Dataset to Construct Weak Supervision Tasks (Image Classification)

 The overall procedure is based on this [paper](http://cs.brown.edu/people/sbach/files/mazzetto-icml21.pdf)